-There’s not many accredited Vet schools to choose from.
+There are not many accredited Vet schools to choose from.
 Because of the limited access, getting into Vet school is harder now than getting into medical school.
-Since so many college students want to be veterinarians, schools have the ability to raise prices.
+Since so many college students want to become veterinarians, schools have the ability to raise prices.

 Furthermore, the federal government does not impose any caps for practical purposes on how much student debt you can borrow.
 In the absence of any market imposed restraint on the cost of tuition, it grows steadily higher each year.

 Hence, veterinarians start off with a crushing debt load.
-Unfortunately, I have far more serious evidence that veterinarians are treated horribly under student loan rules.
+Unfortunately, I have far more serious evidence that veterinarians are treated horribly under student debt rules.

 Veterinarians Have No Eligibility for the Best Forgiveness Option, PSLF

 Assume that you are a vet student who graduates with $300,000 in student debt and receives an offer of $80,000 a year at a private vet hospital.
 Your loan payments will never touch the high balance unless you dedicate 50% of your income to your debt.
 That’s not a realistic proposition.

 In the legal profession, a student could graduate with a similar debt load and work for the government for 10 years.
 After this period, the lawyer’s entire student loan balance is wiped away tax-free.

 Veterinarians have almost no in-field not-for-profit jobs available to them.
 Sure, there are scattered opportunities here and there, but nothing widespread like a prosecutor or public defender jobs as in the legal profession.